Chattanooga Suspends Curbside Recycling

 Yellow leaf on the ground

-Photo by me
+Photo by Marie Cullis.

 Ways to Dispose of Leaves

 If you must have your leaves removed, you’ll need to check with your local municipality about leaf collection and how they dispose of the leaves.
 Do they send them to a compost facility?
 Are they sent to the incinerator?
 Or are they landfilled?
-Try to find the option that allows the leaves to decompose, such as the option to put them on the curb and have them vacuumed up by city services.
+Try to find an option that allows the leaves to decompose, such as the option to put them on the curb and have them vacuumed up by city services.
 Keep asking questions if you don’t get a thorough response the first time.

 The best option is to put leaves in your compost.
 Compost thrives from having a variety of materials, especially dead leaf matter mixed with food waste.
 So rake them and put them in your compost.
 And if you don’t have a compost bin, maybe this is a good time to start one!